ros2/design/articles/content_filtering.md

 <img src="../img/content_filter/action_architecture_overview.png" width="600">

 `feedback` and `status` are topics mapped with action name and published by action server, and action clients subscribe those topics to get feedback and status.
-When there are many goals from many clients, the choice to have a single `feedback` and `status` topic per action server is suboptimal in terms of processing and bandwidth resource.
+When there are many goals from multiple clients, the choice to have a single `feedback` and `status` topic per action server is suboptimal in terms of processing and bandwidth resource.
 It is up to clients to filter out feedback/status messages that are not pertinent to them.
 In this scenario, M goals are sent to N clients there is an unnecessary use of bandwidth and processing.
 Especially in extreme cases where M and N are large. (each goal is identified by goal ID based on uuid, filtering out the goal id is done by client library so user application does not need to care.)